 It also demonstrated that some people may carry the bacteria constantly, some are intermittent carriers and others will never carry the bacteria.

-How does Staphylococcal (Staph) bacteria infect the body?
+How do Staphylococcal (Staph) bacteria infect the body?

 Signs and Symptoms of a Staph Infection of the Throat